 10 Things to Do in Nuku’alofa with Kids(c) tongapocketguide.com

-10 Things to Do in Nuku’alofa with Kids
+10 Best Things to Do in Nuku'alofa with Kids

-10 Things to Do in Nuku’alofa with Kids
+10 Best Things to Do in Nuku’alofa with Kids

-While you’re here, you might also be interested in The Guide to Nuku’alofa for Families.
+While you’re here, get all your essential tips for a family trip to the capital in The Guide to Nuku’alofa for Families.

 Discover Tonga’s amazing array of corals and tropical fish on a family-friendly snorkelling trip from Nuku’alofa.
-Snorkelling tours are in sheltered waters that are safe for even younger kids (as long as they know how to swim), usually alongside idyllic islands some 20-40-minutes off the shores of the city.
+Snorkelling tours are in sheltered waters that are safe for even younger kids (as long as they know how to swim), usually alongside idyllic islands some 20-30 minutes off the city’s shores.
 All of the snorkelling gear will be provided, including a mask, snorkel and fins.
 So all you need to do is enjoy the boat journey and discover the amazing underwater world together as a family.
+Note that snorkelling tours are typically only available between November and June (in other words, outside of the whale season).
+See current tour operators in The Best Snorkel & Scuba Dive Tours in Tongatapu & Nuku’alofa.

+10 Things to Do in Nuku’alofa with Kids(c) tongapocketguide.com